Weighted Average Cost of Capital

 For a company which has two sources of finance, namely equity and debt, WACC is calculated using the following formula:

-Company λ has a 1 million shares of common stock @ $25 per share.
+Sanstreet, Inc. went public by issuing 1 million shares of common stock @ $25 per share.
 The shares are currently trading at $30 per share.
-Current risk free rate is 4%, market risk premium is 8% and the company has a beta of 1.2.
+Current risk free rate is 4%, market risk premium is 8% and the company has a beta coefficient of 1.2.

-The company's tax rate is 35%.
+The tax rate is 30%.
 Calculate the weighted average cost of capital.

 First we need to calculate the proportion of equity and debt in Sanstreet, Inc. capital structure.